oddbird/css-sandbox/src/sasslike/mixins-functions.md

 the proposal has gone through
 several revisions and updates.

-The current plan is that:
+The current (2023-08-08)
+proposal in that thread
+suggests that:

 - Functions would be resolved
   at the same time as variable substitution